 Its probative value

 The minutes constitute the material evidence of the content of each resolution.
-Thus any interested party who challenges its accuracy must prove his point within the required delays.
-The minutes thus give probative value to the decisions validly taken at the general meeting, which is why it is unnecessary to have them approved by the co-owners at the next general meeting.
+Thus, any interested party who challenges its accuracy must prove his point.
+The minutes thus give probative value to the decisions validly taken at the general meeting, in the absence of a challenge made within the required delays.
+It is therefore unnecessary to have them approved by the co-owners at the next general meeting.

 Once signed by the president and the secretary of the general meeting, they must be deposited in the register of the co-ownership so that the co-owners can have access to them.
 Article 1070 of the Civil Code of Québec provides that the syndicate has an obligation to keep at the disposal of the co-owners a copy of the minutes